crate/crate/docs/sql/general/value-expressions.rst

 Value expressions
 =================

-Value expressions are expressions which return a single value.

-They can be used in many contexts of many statements.
+A value :ref:`expression <gloss-expression>` is a combination of one or more values, operators, and functions that *evaluates* to a single value.

 .. rubric:: Table of contents